divinity-m/Anti-Gravity/dev_logs.md

 Level 7 was fully completed in class despite the time I spent solving this issue.

 **At Home Work**
-Make design improvements to level 7 and applied the above collision logic to top and bottom collisions for blocks like so:
+Made design improvements to level 7 and applied the above collision logic to top and bottom collisions for blocks like so:

 ```javascript
 const fallingUpIntoBlock = (